-The Caregiver Support Program (CSP) is designed to assist family and other unpaid adult primary caregivers caring for functionally dependent older persons and adult relatives with chronic dementia.
+The Caregiver Support Program (CSP) is designed to assist family and other unpaid adult primary caregivers caring for a functionally dependent older adult age 60 and over, or an adult 18 and over with chronic dementia.
+The program also assists caregivers age 55 and over, who are caring for an adult relative with a disability.
 The program's goal is to reduce caregiver stress and burden through benefits and resource counseling, access to support groups, caregiving skills training and education, support and financial reimbursement for expenses incurred in purchasing caregiving related services (including respite), supplies, durable goods, home modifications and assistive technology.
 Reimbursement benefits are subject to cost sharing.

 The CSP, consumer-driven and flexible, is meant to support the primary caregiver and family in ways that are specific to their individual needs and preferences.
 It allows a range of options for respite care to meet the individual needs of each consumer.

 Primary Caregiver is defined as the one identified adult who has assumed the primary responsibility for the provision of care needed to maintain the physical or mental health of a functionally dependent older adult or other adult suffering from chronic dementia or a disability.
 The Primary Caregiver cannot receive financial compensation for the care they provide.